 Classification of veterinary medicinal products

-[As it appears in section 10 of the SPC.]
+[As it appears in section 10 of the SPC, but only the information on classification, not the statement on availability of further information in the UPD because that statement already appears in section 16 of the template for the combined label and package leaflet.]

 15. MARKETING AUTHORISATION NUMBERS AND PACK SIZES